Preston railway station

-Services Summary

 History

-In coaching days, Preston was an important centre for both passenger and postal traffic.
+In its coaching days, Preston was an important centre for both passenger and postal traffic.
 This importance continued into the railway age, both as a major junction and as a stopping point about halfway between London and Glasgow.

 Preston's railways

-The first rail lines in Preston were those of the Lancaster Canal Tramroad, a horse-drawn line connecting two parts of the Lancaster Canal.
+The first railway lines in Preston were those of the Lancaster Canal Tramroad, a horse-drawn line connecting two parts of the Lancaster Canal.
 It opened in 1805, but never carried passengers and never converted to steam.
 It ceased operating in Preston in 1862.

 The first steam-hauled passenger railway in Preston was the North Union Railway (NUR).
-On 31 October 1838 it opened its line from Wigan to a station on the site of the present-day Preston Station.
-This immediately linked the town to London, Birmingham, Liverpool and Manchester.
+On 31 October 1838, it opened its line from Wigan to a station on the site of the present-day Preston station.
+This immediately linked the town to the cities of London, Birmingham, Liverpool and Manchester.

 Each subsequent line was built by a different company.
-Rivalry often prevented any cooperation over shared facilities, and so almost every railway line into Preston used its own station.
+Rivalry often prevented any co-operation over shared facilities, and so almost every railway line into Preston used its own station.
 It was not until 1900 that all lines in Preston shared a single station, by which time all the companies had been taken over by one or both of just two companies.

 The second passenger railway into Preston was the Preston and Longridge Railway, which opened as another horse-drawn tramway on 1 May 1840, to a terminus in Deepdale Street.
 It converted to steam in 1848, but did not run its trains into the North Union station until 1885.

 The Lancaster and Preston Junction Railway (L&PJR) was the third line, which opened on 25 June 1840, initially using the North Union station.
 However, relations between the NUR and L&PJR soured, and, from 1 January 1842, most L&PJR trains used, instead, Maxwell House railway station, a short distance to the north of the North Union station.
 A few trains passed through, but the NUR charged a toll of 6d per passenger.
 Most passengers refused to pay, preferring to alight at Maxwell House and walk the 200 yd to the North Union station, but the NUR refused to hold the train to allow passengers to walk and rebook.
 The NUR advised northbound passengers to travel by the Lancaster Canal rather than the L&PJR.
 On 1 January 1844, Maxwell House station came into the possession of the NUR, and lack of agreement led to several weeks when hapless L&PJR passengers had to alight on the trackside at nearby Dock Street (off Pitt Street).
 Lancaster trains were able to use the North Union station from 12 February.